UNINETTSigma2/documentation/apps/cesm.md

 ## Running CESM

-To load the CESM module, run in the terminal
+To load a CESM module, run in the terminal

-    module load CESM/1.2.2.1-intel-2017a
+    module load CESM/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.